Looking for a Lifeboat When Your House is Underwater

 Lighten the Load and Eliminate Second Mortgages and Equity Lines

 For those homeowners with multiple mortgages who want to remain in their homes but cannot afford their mortgage payments, a Chapter 13 bankruptcy permits a homeowner to void and remove second mortgages and equity lines to the extent that they are completely unsecured.
 In other words, if the balance of the first mortgage exceeds the value of the home, then the homeowner may use the Chapter 13 process to strip off and void the remaining inferior mortgage liens against the property.

 Second mortgages and equity lines were heavily marketed by some lenders in the early 2000′s as property values soared but these loans have choked the finances of many homeowners during the recession of the last several years.
 The ability to completely eliminate such a mortgage payment from a homeowner’s budget is a unique and powerful tool in bankruptcy that will often make the difference in whether the home may be saved.

 Right the Ship and Get Back on Course through a Chapter 13 Bankruptcy

-A family’s largest single investment is typically the home.
-Trying to keep a home that is significantly underwater can in some cases prolong a bad investment and lead to financial pressures in the family.
+A family’s largest single investment is typically their home.
+Trying to keep a home that is significantly underwater can, in some cases, prolong a bad investment and lead to financial pressures in the family.
 Options are available to such homeowners but they should always seek out professional legal advice to guide them through the process in order to navigate the smoothest course out of the financial storm.